Ksour Essef cuirass: Chronology problem

 There is a problem of chronological order in the tomb excavated at the beginning of the 20th century.
 Indeed, the archaeological material found predates the First Punic War and therefore predates the hypothesis formulated by the excavator, dating the armour to the Second Punic War.
 The study of the archaeological environment of the armour thus makes its chronology hypothetical according to Yann Le Bohec.

 According to a classification of the mid-1990s, one of the amphorae dates from the first half of the 4th century BC or even the end of the 5th century BC.
-A second amphora, which is a local copy of Italian pottery, can be dated to the same period.
+A second amphora, can be dated to the same period.
 A third is of a type produced up to a period estimated to be the second half of the 4th century BC.
 The attic lamp can also be dated to the fourth century BC.
 Finally, the cup belongs to a type that was widespread until the 2nd century BC.
 According to Ben Younès, the preferred date for the funerary deposit would probably be the 4th century BC.